 Welcome to the University of Dundee Archive Services.
 We hold material relating to the University and to individuals, industry and organisations in the Tayside area and beyond.

 The Archive is open to everyone and access to the records is free.
+Please note we will be closed on Wednesday 4 September from 2pm - 5pm.

 If you need to research an essay, an article or book; if you are interested in the people of Tayside, the staff and students of the University; if you would like to explore aspects of the jute and textile industry, study events in Dundee or trace the evolution of the University, the Archive is the place to start.